yellowdog/resources/agent-install/linux/README.md

 The script performs the following actions:

 1. Creates a new user `yd-agent` with home directory `/opt/yellowdog/agent`, and a data directory (for use during Task execution) at `/var/opt/yellowdog/agent`.
-2. Optionally installs Java 11 using the Linux distro's package manager.
+2. Optionally installs Java 21 using the Linux distro's package manager.
 3. Downloads the YellowDog Agent JAR file to the `yd-agent` home directory.
 4. Creates the Agent's configuration file (`application.yaml`) and its startup script.
 5. Configures the Agent as a `systemd` service and starts the service.
 6. Optionally adds `yd-agent` to the list of passwordless sudoers.
 7. Optionally adds an SSH public key for `yd-agent`.

-**Java installation can be suppressed** if Java (v11 or greater) is already installed, by setting the environment variable `YD_INSTALL_JAVA` in the script to anything other than `"TRUE"`.
-Note that the Agent startup script expects to find a Java v11+ runtime at `/usr/bin/java`: an existing installation can be verified by running `/usr/bin/java --version`, to check the java executable exists and that it satisfies the version requirement.
+**Java installation can be suppressed** if Java v21 is already installed, by setting the environment variable `YD_INSTALL_JAVA` in the script to anything other than `"TRUE"`.
+Note that the Agent startup script expects to find a Java v21 runtime at `/usr/bin/java`: an existing installation can be verified by running `/usr/bin/java --version`, to check the java executable exists and that it satisfies the version requirement.

 The script is designed to work with recent Linux distributions based on **Debian**, **Red Hat**, and **SUSE**.
 The following specific distributions have been tested, using AWS: